Kamilcuk/L_lib/doc/argparse.md

 # Features

+- no code generation or similar
 - requires bash with associative arrays, so bash 4.0 or newer
 - sets Bash variable values inline in the script
 - supports `argparse.ArgumentParser` options
 - supports `argparse.add_argument` options
 - support bash completion
-- TODO support fully some edge cases like --option nargs='*' and --option nargs='?' and --option nargs='+'
+- TODO: support fully some edge cases like --option nargs='*' or --option nargs='?' or --option nargs='+'

 # Specification